kalekundert/wellmap/README.rst

     of that every time you look at the data.

 ``[plate.NAME]``
    Define conditions for all the wells on the given plate.
-The plate NAME, which is used to look up the path to the data file for the plate, can be anything.
+NAME, which is used to look up the path to the data file for the plate, can be anything.

    Plate blocks may also include any of the blocks described below, e.g.
    ``[plate.NAME.row.A]``.
 The fields in these "nested" blocks will only apply